Skip to Content

 6. Egyptian Mau Cat

-A rare breed with a beautifully spotted coat, the Egyptian Mau cat is a historic breed.
+A rare breed with a beautifully spotted coat, the Egyptian Mau cat is a historic feline.
 It has a medium-sized but muscular build, with longer hind legs.
 They are the fastest domestic cat breed in the world!

 Two egyptian mau cats on a purple background perfect for egyptian cat names